Enable virtualization in your computer BIOS/UEFI in order to run virtual machines and Android emulators.

-How To Check If Virtualisation Is Enabled.
+How To Check If Virtualization Is Already Enabled

 - Right click on the Windows taskbar.
 On the menu left click Task Manager